Skip to content

 Understanding the risk factors before indulging in online activities is important for a safer and happier experience.

-Researchers found that cybercriminals are using AI-powered ChatGPT to create harmful codes that can be used in sophisticated ransomware attacks.
+Researchers found that cybercriminals are using AI-powered Chatbots to create harmful codes that can be used in sophisticated ransomware attacks.
 Using OpenAI’s GPT-3 family of large language models, created malicious code and phishing emails.

 Hackers are making use of the chatbot to create python scripts that enable attackers the backdoor entry to execute the code on the target devices for malware attacks.